Iterative Minimax Games with Coupled Linear Constraints: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-In Section 2, we first establish the strong duality with respect to $y$ under some feasibility assumption for nonconvex-concave minimax problem \eqref{problem:1} with linear coupled equality or inequality constraints.
-Then, we propose a primal dual alternating proximal gradient (PDAPG) algorithm for nonsmooth nonconvex-(strongly) concave minimax problem with coupled linear constraints, and then prove its iteration complexity.
-In Section 3, we propose another primal dual proximal gradient (PDPG-L) algorithm for nonsmooth nonconvex-linear minimax problem with coupled linear constraints, and also establish its iteration complexity.
-Numerical results in Section 4 show the efficiency of the two proposed algorithms.
+In Section 2, we first establish the strong duality with respect to $y$ under some feasibility assumption for nonconvex-concave minimax problem \eqref{problem:1} with linearly coupled equality constraints.
+Then, we propose a primal-dual alternating proximal gradient (PDAPG) algorithm for nonsmooth nonconvex-(strongly) concave minimax problem with coupled linear constraints, and then prove its iteration complexity.
+Numerical results in Section 3 show the efficiency of the proposed algorithm.
 Some conclusions are made in the last section.